ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 You can change the pause length (in milliseconds) using the `pageUnloadTimer` of the argmap.
 The above example completely eliminates the pause.
 This does make it unlikely that events triggered by link clicks will be sent.

+See also [How the Tracker uses `localStorage`](#local-storage) for an explanation of how the tracker can later recover and send unsent events.

 <a name="force-secure-tracker" />
 #### 2.2.10 Setting the event request protocol